- Areas of Study

 Review helpful Grant Writing Tips

 - Faculty members from any College of Arts & Sciences department or program can apply.
-Applications to fund two A&S faculty members to work on the same external grant proposal are allowed.
-Collaborative proposals with UND faculty from other colleges or institutions are also allowed, although funding through this program will support UND College of A&S faculty only.
+Applications to fund two or more Arts & Sciences faculty members to work on the same external grant proposal are allowed, although applicants should keep in mind that the College of Arts & Sciences has limited funds to support this initiative.
+Collaborative proposals with UND faculty from other colleges or institutions are also allowed, although funding through this program will support course releases for College of Arts & Sciences faculty only.

-- Although these awards are primarily intended for tenured and tenure-track faculty in A&S, temporary faculty can apply as long as research/creative activity is required by their UND contract and they will complete their proposed activity and submit their external grant proposal while employed at UND.
+- Although these awards are primarily intended for tenured and tenure-track faculty in Arts & Sciences, temporary faculty can apply as long as research/creative activity is required under their UND contract and they will complete their proposed activity while employed at UND.

 - Proposals that fail to follow the guidelines outlined in this document will be denied.

-- Cover sheet: Project title, faculty names and affiliations, faculty ranks, and original copies of faculty and department chair signatures.
-Please indicate the semester during with the release is being requested.
+- Cover sheet: Project title, investigator name(s) and affiliation(s), faculty rank(s), and original copies of faculty and department chair or program director signature(s).

 - Proposal summary (2 pages maximum)